adnymics/redicts/README.rst

 A special feature of this package is concurrent access: It can be safely used from more than one process.
-The locking implementation is also separated and can be used on it's one if desirable.
+The locking implementation is also separated and can be used on its own if desirable.
 Also, the implementation is clever enough to not require a global lock if changes are done in different parts of the hierarchy.